Forest City, Missouri

 Forest City is a city in Holt County, Missouri, United States.
 The population was 243 at the 2020 census.

 History

-Forest City was platted in 1857.
+Forest City was platted on May 16, 1857, with later additions being filed in 1868.
 The city was named from the dense forest near the original the town site.
 A post office called Forest City has been in operation since 1857.
+The town was incorporated in 1861 and has also been spelled 'Forrest'.